 Stoke Newington (North East),

 If you’re looking for something slightly more affordable, you’ve got:

 Neighbourhoods in this area are relatively newer and less costly (in general).
-It’s got some brilliant areas, and you’ll probably get a bit more space for your money.
+It’s got some brilliant places to live, and you’ll probably get a bit more space for your money.

-All good places to check out before you decide where to live in South London.
-If you don’t mind living further out from Central London or need more space for your money, try Croydon or Purley (in the Borough of Croydon).
-You can get the overground into Central London, you’ll just need to remember to catch the last train home or you could be in for a very long bus ride!
+Brixton are all good places to check out before you decide where to live in South London.
+If you don't mind living further out from Central London or need more space for your money, try Croydon or Purley (in the Borough of Croydon).
+You can get the Overground into Central London; you'll just need to remember to catch the last train home or you could be in for a very long bus ride!

 West London and Central London